- Published on

 Introduction

 TypeScript, a statically typed superset of JavaScript, has gained immense popularity due to its ability to catch errors at compile-time and provide better tooling support.
-Two of its type annotations, any
+Two of its type annotations, any and unknown, are often misunderstood or used interchangeably.
+In this blog post, we'll dive deep into these types, explore their differences, and discuss when to use each.

 The 'any' Type

-type is TypeScript's escape hatch from its type system.
+The any type is TypeScript's escape hatch from its type system.
 It allows you to opt-out of type checking for a particular value.

 Characteristics of 'any':